Magical accommodation for your honeymoon in Japan

 The total resort measures some 30,000 sqm yet houses just 29 secluded guest villas, each looking out towards the ocean.
 The resort offers a butler service, so if there is anything you need, your personally assigned member of staff will hop in a golf buggy and be at your service within minutes.
 Your butler will also meet you at Yakushima Airport or ferry port to drive you to the hotel when you arrive.

-A real highlight of a stay here is the Sankara's top-class French restaurant, run by a head chef who has worked at various Micheli-starred restaurants around the world.
+A real highlight of a stay here is the Sankara's top-class French restaurant, run by a head chef who has worked at various Michelin-starred restaurants around the world.
 All meals include locally sourced seafood, and vegetables are either grown on the island or on the Kyushu mainland.
 The Sankara also has an exclusive library lounge, an outdoor swimming pool and a spa that provides traditional Thai herbal treatments.